andreamanini98/TABEC/README.md

 # utotparser
-This tool aims at providing a way of checking the emptiness of Timed Automata (one can restrict the checking only to non-reset-test TAs, see below), as well as serving as a conversion tool from UPPAAL to tChecker syntax.
+This tool aims at providing a way of checking the emptiness of Timed Automata (TA) (one can restrict the checking only to non-reset-test TAs, see below), as well as serving as a conversion tool from UPPAAL to tChecker syntax.
-Due to the limited scope of our usage, the tool can convert a limited set of the possible TAs one can create in UPPAAL.
+Due to the limited scope of our usage, the tool can convert only a limited set of the possible TAs one can create in UPPAAL.

 <h2>How to install</h2>